ryandaniels25/github-slideshow/_posts/0000-01-02-ryandaniels25.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to ryandaniels' slide!"
 ---
 This is ryandaniels25's file
 Use the left arrow to go back!